bettgil/Affordable_Care_Act_Coverage/README.md

 The analysis is organized into several focused notebooks, each with a clear goal.

 - `notebooks/01_data_preparation.ipynb`
-  - Load `states.csv`, clean percentage and currency fields, convert the Medicaid expansion flag to a Boolean, and handle missing values.
+  - Load `states.csv`, clean percentage and currency fields, and handle missing values.

 - `notebooks/02_uninsured_trends.ipynb`
   - Describe uninsured rates in 2010 and 2015, compute changes by state, and summarize national patterns.